This is the BEST easy pickled banana peppers recipe! Sweet, salty and vinegary and so easy!

 Easy and sweet pickled banana peppers are one of life’s fine delicacies.
 This recipe is so fast and easy it’s silly.
 It’s tangy and salty and sweet and vinegary all at the perfect levels.
-When your pepper plants are loaded down with fruit this brine is a quick and easy way to get them put up fast.
+When your pepper plants are loaded down with fruit this brine is a quick and easy way to get them to put up fast.

-We also got to experience our first real harvest of Jalepenos and Serrano peppers which was super exciting….we have done up many of the Jalepenos in this same brine and have even done a few mixed jars to kick up the spice factor of the banana peppers.
+We also got to experience our first real harvest of jalapenos and serrano peppers which was super exciting….we have done up many of the jalapenos in this same brine and have even done a few mixed jars to kick up the spice factor of the banana peppers.

 The other thing that was totally unique here in Georgia was that because the season is so long we actually had banana peppers turn a beautiful array of colors for us.

 Everything from light light yellow to deep orange and reds.
 The look absolutely stunning mixed together in the jars.